Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 By far the most common cause of chronic obstructive pulmonary disease is smoking for many years or chronic exposure to secondhand smoke.
 Long-term exposure to other lung irritants such as toxic workplace vapors or dangerous air pollution can also cause COPD.

 A fibrous protein called elastin surrounds the airways and is present in the walls of the alveoli.
 This protein enables structures to return to their original shape after they're stretched.
 An enzyme called elastase breaks down the elastin.
-Smoking causes inflammation and stimulates inflammatory cells to releases elastase, which causes deterioration in lung structures.
+Smoking stimulates inflammation and the release of elastin from neutrophils, which causes deterioration in lung structures.
 Neutrophils are a type of white blood cell.